Myers-web/MyersSportsMedicine/content/sports-medicine/five-common-sports-injuries.md

 surgery to completely repair.
 A stress fracture occurs most of the time in the legs or feet from sports that cause repetitive impact, such a running or jumping sport.

-{{% image-center "Types of Fractures" "images/sports-medicine/types-of-fractures.gif" %}}
+{{% image-center-fix "Types of Fractures" "images/sports-medicine/types-of-fractures.gif" %}}

 **Dislocations** - These occur when force pushes the bones in a joint out of alignment.
 Dislocations are also known as a luxation.
 Contact sports such as football or an activity